 - talking with friends, family, partners, and roommates about troublesome feelings

-Causes and risk factors for nervous breakdowns include:
+Some common causes and risk factors include:

-- extreme grief
+- grief and bereavement

-- jobs involving high-stress situations
+- a job that involves high-stress situations

-- family history of mental health conditions
+- a family history of mental health conditions

 - severe or chronic medical conditions or injuries